The Transformer – HL7 2.x / XML Processor transforms HL7 2.X to XML and the reverse, XML to HL7 2.x.

 Cache vocabularies on start

-Folder with additional XSD files: Any custom Z-segments should be defined in the separate files.
-You can specify folder with these files in this field.
+Folder with additional XSD files: Any custom Z-segments should be defined in separate files.
+You can specify a folder with these files in this field.

 Fail if component not found: Unselecting this option may force the transformer to generate incorrect output

-Automatically detect segment separator: If true, system will try to detect what segment separator is used in the file – may affect overall performance of the module.
+Automatically detect segment separator: If true, the system will try to detect what segment separator is used in the file – may affect the overall performance of the module.

 Ignore Unknown Z-segments

 Fill fields for format: Specifies if fields provided by the format (those at the end of data) should be empty-filled

 Add Batch segments: Adds FHS, BHS, BTS and FTS segments to the HL7 file.